 How To Permanently Paint Pebbles?

 If you, however, are looking for a more permanent decoration for, say, your backyard, make sure to use acrylic paint.
 It will last through the rain, too!
-And after the activity is over, let them dry comepletely, and your kids might want to store them for some other time.
+And after the activity is over, let them dry completely, and your kids might want to store them for some other time.

-Feel free to make a few of these adorable and easy drawstring pouches to keep them for next time. (make sure to join the free newsletter to get this pattern for free, and 14 more with a freebie code!)
+Feel free to make a few of these adorable and easy drawstring pouches to keep them for next time.

 If you liked these pebble painting ideas, you might also like: